There are many incredible things to do in Siem Reap, and visiting Angkor Wat is just one of them.

 These are some of the best places to stay in Siem Reap:

-Food was never an issue in Siem Reap.
-In fact, if one has any doubts about what to do in Siem Reap, I’d say sit down, grab a beer and a great meal.
-There’s just about anything, from international food to local one; from posh restaurants to street food and it is difficult to go wrong.
-I tried Chanrey Tree on my first night in town and it was lovely: delicious food in a cozy environment and great service, all for around $15 USD per person which – granted – is a lot of money in Asia.
+Food is never an issue in Siem Reap.
+Chanrey Tree is lovely: delicious food in a cozy environment and great service, all for around $15 USD per person which – granted – is a lot of money in Asia.

-Another place I tried was The Hidden Home, which is really close to the hotel where I stayed.
+Another place to try is The Hidden Home.
 It is a family run restaurant tucked away in a quiet street, where the host is super nice and the food delicious.
 A meal which included an order of vegetables with tofu, chicken with pumpkin, two sides of rice, a beer and a mango smoothy and a courtesy plate of fruit turned out to be $8 USD.

 Finally, one of the best things to do in Siem Reap is trying the street food (the best place for that is after Pub Street, on the way to the river).
 Stir fried noodles, fruit smoothies, fruit bars, rice cakes made with rice flour and coconut milk, filled with fruit or pumpkin, pancakes and what not.
 It was delicious and oh so cheap – not to mention a lot of fun.
 There even is a place that allegedly makes fried ice cream (which isn’t fried at all, actually – but fun to see how it is made nevertheless).